scikit-learn-contrib/skope-rules/README.md

 Quick Start
 ------------

-SkopeRules can be used to describe classes with logical rules.
+SkopeRules can be used to describe classes with logical rules :
-This is a code example on Iris Dataset.
-It gives the Top 3 rules found by SkopeRules for each species:

 .. code:: python